loopbackio/loopback-connector-dashdb/README.md

 ---------------| --------| --------
 database       | String  | Database name
 schema         | String  | Specifies the default schema name that is used to qualify unqualified database objects in dynamically prepared SQL statements.
 The value of this property sets the value in the CURRENT SCHEMA special register on the database server.
-The schema name is case-sensitive, and must be specified in uppercase characters username       | String  | DB2 Username password       | String  | DB2 password associated with the username above hostname       | String  | DB2 server hostname or IP address port           | String  | DB2 server TCP port number useLimitOffset | Boolean | LIMIT and OFFSET must be configured on the DB2 server before use (compatibility mode) supportDashDB  | Boolean | Create ROW ORGANIZED tables to support dashDB.
+The schema name is case-sensitive, and must be specified in uppercase characters username       | String  | DASHDB Username password       | String  | DASHDB password associated with the username above hostname       | String  | DASHDB server hostname or IP address port           | String  | DASHDB server TCP port number useLimitOffset | Boolean | LIMIT and OFFSET must be configured on the DASHDB server before use (compatibility mode) supportDashDB  | Boolean | Create ROW ORGANIZED tables to support dashDB.